 • Polarimeter: rotation angle (TSF: INS.ROT.POSANG) sets the initial reference angle on the sky for linear polarization (Stokes Q and U) - this can be useful when observing extended objects.
 This value is added to the aforementioned rotation sequence; the allowed range is from -180 to 180 degrees.
-Note that this parameter must be kept at 0, as extended objects currently cannot be observed in polarimetry mode.
+We recommend leaving this parameter at 0.

-• Number of exposures per nodding position (TSF: SEQ.NEXPO): gives the total number of Stokes cycles per nodding position, with one cycle being 4 exposures.
-For example, for SEQ.NEXPO = 2 and INS.POL.TYPE = Q, eight exposures are taken, with the polarimeter rotation sequence 0, 90, 180 and 270 executed twice.
+• Number of exposures per nodding position (TSF: SEQ.NEXP0): gives the total number of Stokes cycles per nodding position, with one Stokes cycle being 4 exposures taken at different polarimeter rotation angles.
+For example,